 DIRECTIONS / ZUBEREITUNG

-3. Wile the dough is rising in the oven, take the cold butter and wrap loosely in plastic wrap.
-Take a rolling pin and hit it several times so it softens, then roll out to a 0.4 inch (1cm) thick square.
+3. While the dough is rising in the oven, take the cold butter and wrap it loosely in plastic wrap.
+Take a rolling pin and hit it several times so it softens, then roll it out to a 1cm thick square.
 It works best if you loosen the plastic wrap in between so it does not tear apart.
 When you’re done, place the butter square (wrapped in plastic wrap again) in the fridge to cool.
-The butter has to be cool, so you get layers at the end.
+The butter has to be cool so you get nice layers in the dough later on.

-4. Roll out the dough on a floured surface to a square (it should be bigger than your butter square).
+4. Roll out the dough on a floured surface into a square – it should be bigger than your butter square.
 Unwrap your butter, place it on the dough and fold the dough like an envelope over the butter.
-Make sure the butter is sealed in completely, then turn around and roll out to a long rectangle.
-Fold the ends towards the middle, one over the other to get three layers – flatten a bit.
-Wrap the dough in plastic wrap and place in the fridge for 20 minutes.
+Make sure the butter is sealed in completely, then flip this package upside down and roll it out into a long rectangle.
+Fold the ends towards the middle, one over the other to get three layers and flatten the package lightly.
+Wrap the dough in plastic wrap and place it in the fridge for 20 minutes.

-5. Take the dough out of the fridge go for another rolling/folding round – this time fold both sides to the middle and then one over the other to get 4 layers – flatten a bit and wrap in plastic wrap.
-Place once more in the fridge for 20 minutes.
+5. Take the dough out of the fridge and start another rolling/folding round.
+This time fold both sides towards the center and then one end over the other to get four layers.
+Flatten the package slightly and wrap it in plastic wrap.
+Place the dough once more in the fridge for about 20 minutes.
 Mix cinnamon and sugar in a small bowl and set aside.

-6. Preheat the oven to 390˚F (200°C).
+6. Preheat the oven to 200°C (390°F).
 Line two baking sheets with baking parchment.
-Take the dough out of the fridge and roll out to a large rectangle.
-Brush the dough with some water and sprinkle with the cinnamon-sugar mixture – press a bit onto the dough.
-Roll up to a log from the long side and cut into 2 inch (5cm) thick slices.
-Flatten them a bit and use the back of a wooden spoon to make a “notch” into the roll – dough and sugar filling should ooze out a bit on the left and right – that gives the “franzbröchen” their typical shape.
-Place on the baking sheets with space in between (they get bigger) and bake for 15-20 minutes.
-They should get a nice color but not too dark.
-Take out of the oven and let cool down on a wire rack completely.
+Take the dough out of the fridge and roll it out into a large rectangle.
+Brush the dough with some water and sprinkle with the cinnamon-sugar mixture.
+Press the mix slightly into the dough.
+Roll up the rectangle (from the long side) into a log.
+Cut the log into 5cm thick slices.
+Flatten them a bit and use the back of a wooden spoon to press a »notch« into the roll.
+The dough and sugar filling should get pressed out a bit on the left and right.
+That gives the »Franzbröchen« their typical shape.
+Place the dough pieces on the baking sheets with some space in between (they rise a lot) and bake them for about 15-20 minutes.
+The Franzbrötchen should get a nice golden color but not get too dark.
+Take them out of the oven and let them cool down on a wire rack completely.

-2. In einer kleinen Schüssel die lauwarme Milch mit Zucker und zerbröckelter Hefe verrühren und abgedeckt etwa 5 Minuten gehen lassen.
+2. Die lauwarme Milch mit dem Zucker und der zerbröckelten Hefe in einer kleinen Schüssel verrühren und abgedeckt etwa 5 Minuten gehen lassen.
 Das Mehl in eine große Schüssel sieben, Salz, die Butter in kleinen Stücken, Zucker, Eier und Hefemilch zugeben und alles mit den Knethaken der Küchenmaschine oder dem Handrührer zu einem glatten Teig verkneten.
 Auf einer bemehlten Arbeitsfläche noch einmal kurz mit den Händen durchkneten und dann zu einer Kugel formen.
-Zurück in die Schüssel legen und mit Plastikfolie oder einem Küchentuch abdecken und im ausgeschalteten, aber noch etwas warmen Ofen für etwa 45-60 Minuten gehen lassen – das Volumen sollte sich in fast verdoppelt haben.
+Den Teig zurück in die Schüssel legen und mit einem Küchentuch abdecken und im ausgeschalteten, aber noch etwas warmen Ofen, für etwa 45-60 Minuten gehen lassen.
+Das Volumen sollte sich in etwa verdoppelt haben.

-3. Während der Teig im Ofen geht, die kalte Butter locker in ein großes Stück Klarsichtfolie einschlagen und mit einem Nudelholz erst etwas breit schlagen und dann zu einem etwa 1cm (0.4 inch) dicken, quadratischen Block ausrollen.
+3. Während der Teig im Ofen geht, die kalte Butter locker in ein großes Stück Klarsichtfolie einschlagen und mit einem Nudelholz erst etwas breitschlagen und dann zu einem etwa 1cm dicken, quadratischen Block ausrollen.
 Die Klarsichtfolie dabei immer wieder mal abziehen und erneut darüberlegen, damit sie nicht einreißt.
 Den Butterblock wieder in Folie einwickeln und in den Kühlschrank legen, damit er gut durchkühlt.

-4. Den Teig auf einer bemehlten Fläche zu einem Quadrat ausrollen (es sollte so groß sein, dass man die Butterplatte damit einschlagen kann) – die Butter aus der Folie nehmen, auf den Teig legen und dann wie bei einem Briefumschlag die Ränder des Teiges über der Butter einschlagen.
-Das ganze Umdrehen, damit die Teignähte unten sind und dann auf der bemehlten Fläche vorsichtig zu einem länglichen Rechteck ausrollen.
-Die langen Seiten zur Mitte hin über einanderschlagen und festdrücken – es entstehen drei Schichten Teig.
-In Klarsichtfolie wickeln und für 20 Minuten in den Kühlschrank legen.
+4. Den Teig auf einer bemehlten Fläche zu einem Quadrat ausrollen – das Teigquadrat sollte so groß sein, dass man die Butterplatte damit einschlagen kann.
+Die Butter aus der Folie nehmen, auf den Teig legen und dann wie bei einem Briefumschlag die Ränder des Teiges über der Butter einschlagen.
+Das Ganze umdrehen, damit die Teignähte unten sind, und dann auf der bemehlten Fläche vorsichtig zu einem länglichen Rechteck ausrollen.
+Die langen Seiten zur Mitte hin übereinanderschlagen und festdrücken.
+Hier entstehen jetzt die ersten drei Schichten im Teig.
+In Klarsichtfolie wickeln und für etwa 20 Minuten in den Kühlschrank legen.

-5. Den Teig aus dem Kühlschrank nehmen und das Prozedere wiederholen – also den Teig noch einmal länglich ausrollen (geht am besten, wenn man die offene Teigseite zu sich zeigen lässt beim Ausrollen) und dann wieder übereinander schlagen – diesmal allerdings so, dass man beide Seiten zur Mitte hin einschlägt und dann eine Seite noch einmal über die andere – jetzt entstehen 4 Teigschichten.
-Etwas festdrücken und in Klarsichtfolie einschlagen.
-Noch einmal in den Kühlschrank für 20 Minuten.
-In einer kleinen Schüssel Zucker mit Zimt vermischen und zur Seite stellen.
+5. Den Teig aus dem Kühlschrank nehmen und das Prozedere wiederholen.
+Also den Teig noch einmal länglich ausrollen (geht am besten, wenn man die offene Teigseite zu sich zeigen lässt beim Ausrollen) und dann wieder übereinanderschlagen.
+Dieses Mal allerdings so, dass man beide Seiten zur Mitte hin einschlägt und dann eine Seite noch einmal über die andere, damit insgesamt 4 Teigschichten entstehen.
+Leicht zusammendrücken und erneut in Klarsichtfolie einschlagen.
+Den Teig noch einmal für etwa 20 Minuten in den Kühlschrank legen.
+Zucker und Zimt in einer kleinen Schüssel vermischen und zur Seite stellen.

-6. Den Ofen auf 200°C (390°F) vorheizen.
+6. Den Ofen auf 200°C (390°F) Ober-/Unterhitze vorheizen.
 Zwei Bleche mit Backpapier auslegen.
 Den Teig aus dem Kühlschrank nehmen und auf einer bemehlten Fläche zu einem großen Rechteck ausrollen.
 Den Teig mit etwas Wasser einstreichen und dann die Zuckermischung darauf verteilen und festdrücken.
 Den Teig von der langen Seite her aufrollen.
-Die Rolle in ca. 5cm (2 inch) dicke Scheiben schneiden, diese dann etwas flachdrücken und mit einem Holzstab (oder Ende eines Kochlöffels) in die Mitte eine Kerbe drücken – wenn sich dadurch das Innere der Rolle rechts und links etwas nach Außen drückt, dann ist es genau richtig.
-Mit etwas Abstand auf die Bleche legen – die Franzbrötchen gehen einiges auf.
-Für 15-20 Minuten backen.
-Die Franzbrötchen sollten schön Farbe bekommen haben, aber nicht zu dunkel werden.
+Die Rolle in etwa 5cm dicke Scheiben schneiden, diese dann leicht flach drücken und mit einem Holzstab (oder Ende eines Kochlöffels) eine Kerbe in die Mitte drücken.
+Wenn sich dadurch das Innere der Rolle rechts und links etwas nach außen drückt, dann ist es genau richtig.
+Die Teiglinge mit etwas Abstand zueinander auf die Bleche setzen – der Teig geht einiges auf.
+Die Franzbrötchen für etwa 15-20 Minuten backen.
+Sie sollten schön Farbe bekommen haben, aber nicht zu dunkel werden.
 Auf einem Kuchengitter komplett abkühlen lassen.

 Here is a version of the recipe you can print easily.